 By the Editor

-The following article will be on page 1 of this week’s Trumpet, but since you are some of my dearest friends, I wanted you to hear it from me first.
+The following article ran in the December 4 issue of the Baptist Trumpet.
 Thank you so much for letting me have the best job a girl can have in the BMA… and thank you for any help you can give me in finishing well.
 I love you all.
 Diane

 I knew I’d have to write this article some day, but that “some day” has come sooner than I ever imagined — even though it has been 40 years in the making.
 The bottom line is this — next year, at the 2020 BMA of Arkansas meeting (after working at the Trumpet since Jan.
 2, 1980 and serving as your editor since Nov.
 5, 2005) I will be retiring as editor/business manager of the Baptist Trumpet.